heptarch/heptarch.github.io/projects.md

 rolls.

 But I wouldn't bet on too many more.
-The simple reason is that Turing awards are not a good investment, and these companies truly shine at making money.
-For better or worse, Big Tech knows there is more ROI in strategic deployment, marketing, and product integration than fundamental algorithms research.
-This capitalist realpolitik explains the massive cuts to Alphabet's "moonshot factory" `X`, or the one-track focus on generative AI in research groups throughout MAMAA and beyond.
-Transformers
+The simple reason is that Turing awards are not a good investment, and these companies' true forte is making money.
+For better or worse, Big Tech knows the ROI is better for strategic deployment, marketing, and product integration than fundamental algorithms research.
+This capitalist realpolitik explains why Alphabet's has made massive cuts to its "moonshot factory" `X`, and why research groups across MAMAA and beyond have aggressively pivoted into generative AI.
+Transformers are interesting, but a solved problem from a fundamental science perspective; everything else is engineering.

 With a state-backed monopoly, this realpolitik just didn't apply to Bell.